snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 worthless here.

 He was friendly with the bartender of the local bar.
-This useless station only had one bar, and not only was the alcohol expensive, but also had a horrible selection.
+This useless station only had one bar, where the alcohol was both pricey and had a lousy selection.
 Someone could really make a killing if they fixed that.
 No one seemed interested.
 Too busy with mining.
 How could people care more about rocks than booze?